Stress-induced Artificial neuron spiking in Diffusive memristors: Methods

 \bmhead{Acknowledgments}

-D.P. thanks Alan Turing Institute for the postdoctoral endowment fund (2022 Cohort), which was essential to develop the experimental methodology.
-The authors would like to thank Sam Davis for the XPS characterization and acknowledge the use of the facilities within the Loughborough Materials Characterisation Centre.
+D.P. thanks Alan Turing Institute (London) for the postdoctoral endowment fund (2022 Cohort), which was essential to develop the experimental methodology.
+The authors would like to thank Dr. Sam Davis for the XPS characterization and SEM imaging and acknowledge the use of the facilities within the Loughborough Materials Characterisation Centre (LMCC).
 This work was supported by The Engineering and Physical Sciences Research Council (EPSRC), grant no. EP/S032843/1.